rivernihil/5th-ed-modified-zener-psion/psion.md

 \page

 # The Psion
 Clad in a dark colored robe of the Tyrian bureaucracy, a bald and tattooed dwarf stares into the distance intently as he concentrates on the psionic defenses of King Kalak.
-His psychic wards keep the king's most valuable treasures and secrets, hidden from those would otherwise wish to steal them and destroy his king.
-The dwarf is paid well for expertise, and enjoys unheard of comfort, prestige, and security.
-Still, the king knows that bought loyalty tends to have a short shelf-life, so he too keeps his mind's eye open, watching this one, and his other servants as well.
+His psychic wards keep the king's most valuable treasures and secrets hidden from those who would otherwise wish to steal them and destroy his king.
+The dwarf is paid well for his expertise, and he enjoys unheard of comfort, prestige, and security.
+Still, the king knows that bought loyalty tends to have a short shelf-life, so he too keeps his mind's eye open, watching this one and his other servants as well.
-<p>An attractive fire Genasi walks down the city streets, passing vendor stalls, sometimes with a smile or a brief word.
-Few realize his charms aren't completely natural: he uses his telepathic skill to influence those around him, giving a nudge here, and a tweak there to charm his way through life.
-If he was more careful, he'd never want for anything, but sooner or later he's bound to cross the path of an even more powerful telepath, one who won't take kindly to his intrusions.</p>
+<p>Genasi walks down the city streets passing vendor stalls, sometimes with a smile or a brief word.
+Few realize his charms aren't completely natural; he uses his telepathic skill to influence those around him, giving a nudge here and a tweak there to charm his way through life.
+If he was more careful, he'd never want for anything, but sooner or later he's bound to cross the path of an even more powerful telepath who won't take kindly to his intrusions.</p>
-<p>Unnatural wind and the pop and hiss of static electricity emanate from around a wild looking halfling, who floats down off a cliff while his hair blows wildly in the wind.
+<p>Unnatural wind and the pop and hiss of static electricity emanate from around a wild looking halfling as he floats down from a cliff with his hair blowing wildly in the wind.
 As explosions of psychokinetic energy go off, those below know that running is their only chance of survival, and if they scatter he might not be able to kill them all...</p>
 <p>Psions are powerful individuals who have mastered the art of focusing the powers of their mind to shape reality.
 While almost all beings on Athas possess some degree of psionic skill, not all have the talent or resources to dedicate their life to pursuing such skills.
 Psions blast their foes with invisible forces, tear them to shreds, control the minds of others, cast their senses to far off places, and even glimpse into the otherwise unknowable future.</p>

 <div class='classTable wide'>